-Well, the doctrine of the separation of powers holds that the legislature and the executive and the judiciary are three wholly separate and wholly independent arms of government, each confined to its own role.
+The doctrine of the separation of powers holds that the legislature and the executive and the judiciary are three wholly separate and wholly independent arms of government, each confined to its own role.

-Let's stick here to Tasmanian Government and to the Supreme Court of Tasmania.
+Let us stay here with the Tasmanian Government and to the Supreme Court of Tasmania.

-The legislature is the two houses of parliament - the House of Assembly and the Legislative Council, the Executive is the Premier and Cabinet Ministers and those people employed in the State Service and other officials appointed by the State.
+The legislature is the two houses of parliament - the House of Assembly and the Legislative

+Council, the Executive is the Premier and Cabinet Ministers and those people employed in the State Service and other officials appointed by the State.
 The Judiciary, for present purposes, is the seven judges of the Supreme Court.